MileHacker Logo

 Hiking & Trekking

 Caminho do Ouro (Gold Trail): Sections vary from moderate to challenging.
-The accessible part near Penha offers a 1.5-2 hour round trip.
-Longer, multi-single-day hikes into Serra da Bocaina National Park call for a professional guide and good fitness.
+The accessible part near Penha offers a 1.5-2 hour return trip.
+Longer, multi-day hikes into Serra da Bocaina National Park call for a professional guide and good fitness.
 Trails to secluded shores like Sono, Antigos, and Ponta Negra are from moderate to difficult, taking several hours through the forest.
 Waterfall trails are typically short, well-maintained, and suit most fitness levels.

 Cycling & Mountain Biking